Day One —

 When Capital Doesn’t Follow Opportunity: How to Flood the Market with Water-Tech

 – We cannot live without water, hence there is a clear and obvious demand for solutions to solve the global water crisis.
-What’s the hold up in bringing solutions to market and how are players successfully approaching investment across different regions?
+What’s the hold up in bringing solutions to market and is the current approach a good fit for the traditional VC model?

 – How can the investment community offer start-ups a better chance at success when transitioning from pilot phase to large-scale implementation?
 What’s your survival guide for the “valley of death”?

 Fiona Griffith, Group Director, Isle Utilities, United Kingdom